jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/certifications/scrum-fundamentals-certification/study-notes/part-i-intoduction/scrum-fundamentals-certification-part-i-intoduction.md

 <br/>

 # Study Notes Overview
-I am pursuing my SCRUMstudy's Scrum Fundamentals Certification (SFC).
+I am pursuing my SCRUMstudy's [Scum Fundamentals Certification (SFC)](https://www.scrumstudy.com/certification/scrum-fundamentals-certified).
 I am taking this course and exam because it introduces the Scrum framework.
 Scrum is a framework within agile methodology commonly used more than Waterfall.
 In this article titled ***Scrum Fundamentals Certification (SFC) | Study Notes - Part I: Introduction***, I provide a synopsis of the examination, an overview of scrum, its benefits, and impediments.

+<ins>***Note***<ins> or <u>***Note***</u>
+All Scrum definitions, images, and related text in the [Scrum Book of Knowledge (SBOK) [Scrum Book of Knowledge (SBOK) [4th Edition](https://github.com/jasmineMLewis/Articles/blob/Production/assets-general/scrumstudy-books-resources/scrumstudy-sbok-guide-fourth-edition.pdf) ](https://github.com/jasmineMLewis/Articles/blob/Production/assets-general/scrumstudy-books-resources/scrumstudy-sbok-guide-fourth-edition.pdf) are taken from SCRUMstudy, a brand of VMEdu, Inc courses.
+Content obtained from the SBOK will state the page for reference.
+This is article is intended for informational and educational purposes.

 ## Study Notes Contents
 My SFC Exam Study Notes are comprised of seven articles:
 1. <ins>***Part I: Introduction***<ins>
-2. Part II: Principles
+2. Part II: Scrum Principles
 3. Part III: Scrum Aspects
-4. Part IV:  Scrum Phases
+4. Part IV: Scrum Phases & Phases
-5. Part V: Organizations
+5. Part V: Scaling Scrum
 6. Part VI: Practice Test
     - Practice Test 1.1
 	- Practice Test 1.2